-• Aggressive or Abusive Behaviour
+Aggressive or Abusive Behaviour

 Violence is not restricted to acts of aggression that may result in physical harm.
 It also includes threats, personal abuse, derogatory remarks, rudeness and behaviour or language (both oral or written) that may cause staff to feel afraid, threatened or abused.
 In addition, inflammatory statements and unsubstantiated allegations can also be considered abusive behaviour.
+Statements do not need to be made directly to a member of staff or expressly address or name them to be abusive or threatening.

 Staff should be treated courteously and with respect at all times.
 Customers may feel anger which involves the subject of their complaint but it is not acceptable when anger escalates into aggression directed towards staff.

-• Unreasonable Demands
+Unreasonable Demands